 1. Marketing campaign goals - Generally, most search engine optimization clients have been B2C companies operating in an e-commerce environment.
 However, as business-to-business marketers recognize the potential of search engine rankings, many organizations are seeking ways to implement an effective B2B search engine optimization strategy.

 B2C companies sell more tangible products and services.
-The goal of your marketing campaign is to get more leads, increase sales, build brand awareness, grow market share, launch new products or services, target new customers, enter new markets, improve stakeholder relations, enhance customer relationships, improve internal communication and to increase profits.
-The ultimate campaign objectives should be SMART: specific, measurable, achievable, realistic and timely.
+The goal of your marketing campaign is to get more leads, increase sales, build brand awareness, grow market share, launch new products or services, target new customers, enter new markets, improve stakeholder relations, enhance customer relationships, improve internal communication, and increase profits.
+The ultimate campaign objectives should be SMART: specific, measurable, achievable, realistic, and timely.
 Some examples of B2C are restaurants and retail stores.

 2. Keyword strategies – The starting point of every SEO strategy is keyword research as keyword research helps you decide which keywords to target.
-B2B campaigns usually have industry-specific keywords (to understand the questions your potential customers are asking themselves, and breaking them down to search queries)which require intelligence to mine.
-A B2B SEO campaign takes much longer keyword analysis and intelligence to set up.
-B2B audience looks for expertise.
-B2B purchase-driven searches are very specific like specs, features, performance, value, benefit, ROI, cost of product and running costs such as maintenance, support, troubleshooting.
+B2B campaigns usually have industry-specific keywords (to understand the questions your potential customers are asking themselves, and break them down to search queries)which require intelligence to mine.
+A B2B SEO campaign takes much longer than keyword analysis and intelligence to set up.
+THE B2B audience looks for expertise.
+B2B purchase-driven searches are very specific like specs, features, performance, value, benefit, ROI, cost of the product, and running costs such as maintenance, support, and troubleshooting.
 In B2B search engine optimization, it is important to thoroughly understand the search terms your prospect may be using in the different phases of the buying cycle.
 In B2C business, people already have a firm idea of what they want to buy.
 They want to find the best source for it.
 In the first phase of the B2C search, people usually use generic terms.
 There is often less variance in the terms they use.
-So, B2C campaigns focus on keywords that are used or considered as every day i. e. generic and not so complex.
-In the evaluation stage of the buying cycle, the purchaser’s focus turns from researching potential suppliers to researching specific issues related to the product or service like performance, efficiency, maintenance etc. Just prior to the purchase decision, one last round of searching will likely ensure to confirm the purchaser’s intended direction and again different search terms may be used.
+So, B2C campaigns focus on keywords that are used or consideredevery dayy. e. generic and not so complex.
+In the evaluation stage of the buying cycle, the purchaser’s focus turns from researching potential suppliers to researching specific issues related to the product or service like performance, efficiency, maintenance, etc. Just before the purchase decision, one last round of searching will likely ensure to confirm the purchaser’s intended direction and again different search terms may be used.

-3. Content Strategy - Content strategy means to communicate new information about your company, a new product or feature.
-In simple words, content that is meant to present you in a favorable position to generate leads and drive sales.
+3. Content Strategy - Content strategy means communicating new information about your company, a new product, or a feature.
+In simple words, content is meant to present you in a favorable position to generate leads and drive sales.
 For B2B, content strategy is to target an audience of industry experts and professionals who are familiar with your company or product, highlighting your advantages over your competitors.
-B2B content strategy should consist of a company blog, industry publications, whitepaper, LinkedIn groups, landing pages and forums and communities.
+B2B content strategy should consist of a company blog, industry publications, whitepaper, LinkedIn groups, landing pages, and forums and communities.
 So, it is meant to educate a person.
 The main strategy for B2C content marketing is to drive backlinks and increase rankings.
 So, it is generally meant for outreach.